Google Summer of Code: 2017

 The number of organizations was increased to 201, of which 39 were new.

 The 1,318 students accepted into the program hailed from 575 universities, of which 142 have students participating for the first time.

 Over 20,651 students from 144 countries registered for the program, which is an 8.8% increase over the previous high for the program.

 4,764 students from 108 countries submitted a total of 7,089 project proposals.

 2018

 212 organizations were accepted in 2018.

 2019

 207 organizations were accepted in 2019.

 2020

 199 organizations and 1199 student projects were accepted in 2020.

 2021

 202 organizations and 1292 student projects were accepted in 2021.

 2022

-Google announced a massive expansion to the Google Summer of Code program in November of 2021.
-The updated program allowed anyone over 18 to participate, which significantly broadened the scope of the program which used to just focus on students and new grads.
+Google announced a massive expansion to the Google Summer of Code program in November 2021.
+The updated program allowed anyone over 18 to participate, which significantly broadened the scope of the program which used to just focus on students and new graduates.
 Google also rolled out both medium and large projects to give open source organizations flexibility to tackle more complex projects.